Romiley railway station: Future

-As part of Manchester's Transport Innovation Fund (TIF) bid, which would have seen a weekday peak time congestion charge introduced on roads into the city centre in order for a £3bn injection into the region's public transport, it had been announced that Marple railway station would have seen an increase to four services per hour in both directions throughout the day to Manchester Piccadilly.
+As part of Manchester's Transport Innovation Fund (TIF) bid, which would have seen a weekday peak time congestion charge introduced on roads into the city centre in order for a £3bn injection into the region's public transport, it had been announced that the route from Marple station would have seen an increase to four services per hour in both directions throughout the day to Manchester Piccadilly.

-This would therefore have meant an increase to five services per hour at Romiley, with possibility for more, should services from Rose Hill have been increased as discussed.
+This would therefore have meant an increase to five services per hour at Romiley, with possibility for more, should services from Rose Hill Marple have been increased as discussed.
 The line would have effectively been run as a 'turn up and go' operation, offering users of stations along the route the ease of showing up without generally needing to know exact departure times.

 Romiley railway station was also planned to become an official TIF Park & Ride interchange under the proposals, which faced a public referendum in December 2008.
 These were rejected by a substantial margin and the plans were eventually dropped in the spring of 2010.